HaniSource/components/components/theme-switchers-category/fluxtor/doc.md

 });
 ```
 #### ***Step 2***: Create the Theme Toggle Component
 Add this code to ``theme-switcher/index.blade.php`` to create a theme dropdown component.
-It initializes the theme state from ``localStorage`` and dispatches a ``theme-changed`` event when the user selects a new theme mode.
+It initializes the theme state from ``localStorage`` and dispatches a ``change-theme`` event when the user selects a new theme mode.
 ```html
 <div
     class='ml-6 flex items-center  pl-6'>